top of page

 An outstanding photographer who is also a talented writer

 Nic on the UK's Channel 4 News (courtesy Channel 4 News 2009)

 Nic's work has appeared in numerous publications worldwide.
 Born in the Irish Republic, he left for Asia at the age of 19 and has worked in Cambodia, Burma (Myanmar), Nepal, East Timor, India and Papua New Guinea.

 Nic received an award from the Johns Hopkins University for Excellence in International Journalism for exposing Pol Pot's chief executioner, Comrade Duch.
-In his book, The Lost Executioner (Bloomsbury 2005), he told the story of Pol Pot's chief executioner, the rise of the Khmer Rouge and how ordinary people become killers.
-In Brave New Burma (Dewi Lewis 2013), he spent 20 years photographing life under military rule.
+In his book, The Lost Executioner, he tells the story of how he found Duch, the rise of the Khmer Rouge and how ordinary people become killers.
+In Brave New Burma, he spent 20 years traveling throughout Burma photographing life under military rule.
 The HBO Emmy-nominated film Burma Soldier, which Nic co-directed, provided a rare glimpse into the Burmese military through the eyes of a former soldier.
 He has also worked on films for the BBC, ITV and Al Jazeera.

 He is currently working on a personal project (supported by the Irish Arts Council and Galway City Museum) about conflict, land and identity centered on a forgotten Irish battlefield where he began taking photographs as a boy.

 bottom of page